ibm-cloud-docs/transit-gateway/deleting-gateway.md

 1. Remove all connections from the transit gateway.
 1. Request the deletion of the gateway with the API.

-For more information (including Java, Node, Python and Go examples), see "Deletes specified Transit Gateway" in the [Transit Gateway API reference](/apidocs/transit-gateway#delete-transit-gateway).
-{: note}

 ### Example Request
 {: #delete-gateway-api-request-example}